HOT DESERT TRAIL: The Ultimate Team Challenge

 The organisers of this event have personally walked this trail at a slightly above average speed to gauge difficulty, water required, endurance and impact.

-The following are our recommendation:
+The following are our recommendations:

 1. Leg 1 – Simpsons Gap – Wallaby Gap.
 Despite this leg being the longest leg (10.3km) the terrain would be described as mostly Grade 2- easy with a couple of moderate climbs only.
 Average walkers could expect to undertake this section in 2.5 to 3.0 hours at a walking speed of 3.5 – 3.8kms per hour.
+Do not rush this leg, give yourself time to warm-up and reduce injury.

 2. Leg 2 – Wallaby Gap – Geoff Moss Bridge.
 This leg (8.6km) is the most arduous leg of the whole section with a steep climb out of Wallaby Gap to the razorback edge of Euro Ridge (spectacular views from here though take care as winds are strong from the North West and there is no safety fence) from there the trail undulates until Geoff Moss Bridge.
 This leg of the trail has a loose rocky base and care needs to be taken on where feet are placed and how you are balanced.
 This section seems much longer than it actually is.
 This leg we consider is Grade 3 – moderate and thus should be considered as the section most suitable for experienced or fit walkers without knee problems.
 Average walkers could expect to undertake this section in 3.0 to 3.5 hours at a walking speed of 2.5 – 2.9kms per hour.
+NB: As this section has steep climbs and long slow descents considerable pressure is put on knees thus anyone with knee issues is recommended to NOT undertake this leg.

 3. Leg 3 – Geoff Moss Bridge – Telegraph Station.
 This leg (5km) is Grade 2 – Easy with undulations.
 This leg partially follows the Charles River and partially follows the old Telegraph line and is suitable for inexperienced walkers.
 This leg is crossed multiple times by the new mountain bike trails and care should be taken to only follow the trail marked by the Larapinta Trail blue triangles.
 Average walkers could expect to undertake this section in 1.3 to 1.5 hours at a walking speed of 3.3 – 3.6kms per hour.